sabinaya/Basic-Data-Structures/README.md

 # Basic-Data-Structures
-Sample programs for the implementation of basic data structures
+This repository has sample programs for the implementation of basic data structures